jairocgr/datapatch/README.md

     php vendor/bin/datapatch init

-The `init` command will setup the basic structure required.
+The `init` command will setup the basic structure required:

 ```
 project-dir/